 Vitamins are essential when it comes to improving your skin from inside out.
 A balanced meal and healthy supplements can do wonders for your skin.
-Not only should you consume them with your meals, you should try implementing these in your skin care products- make face masks or add some vitamins in your daily face creams.
+Not only should you consume them with your meals, you should try implementing these in your skin care routine by making face masks or adding some vitamins in your daily face creams.

 These are best ones for your skin:

 - Vitamin A: helps stimulate collagen production, making the skin glow and look younger.
-It also decreases sebum production -meaning less acne appearance.
+It also decreases sebum production -meaning less acne breakouts.